-TIP: If you want a color or size that is not in the assortment, please let us know, then we will get your desired product as soon as possible.
-Individual wishes are also possible with Christ.
+Individual wishes are also possible with Christ so if you want a color or size that is not in the assortment, please let us know, then we will get your desired product as soon as possible.

 Wool and lambskin in summer?